10 Things That Steal Our Motivation—and How to Get It Back

 Demotivation Is Like Snow

-It’s said that Eskimos have multiple words for snow.
+It’s said that Inuit have multiple words for snow.
 It's so familiar to them, they can appreciate the subtle differences between the varied types.
-These distinctions let Eskimos respond differently to different types of snow, depending on the challenges and opportunities that each particular type of snow presents.
+These distinctions let Inuit respond differently to different types of snow, depending on the challenges and opportunities that each particular type of snow presents.

 Most of us have just one conception of demotivation, which means that whenever you’re unmotivated, you’re likely to assume that you’re struggling with the same problem.
 The truth: Demotivation is a category of problems, containing many variations.
 When you have just one kind of demotivation, you’ll apply the same old strategies whenever you feel unmotivated.
 For many people, those strategies look like this: set goals, push harder, create accountability checks that will push you, and run your life using to-do lists.
 These strategies are ineffective with most types of demotivation, and in some instances they can even make you more unmotivated.